stephen-rozen/logsplineCDA/README.md

 # logsplineCDA

-This folder is a lightweight R package wrapping the helper functions used in Rozen & Canales (2025), *A Logspline-Based Approach for Analyzing Left-Censored Concentration Data*.
+A lightweight R package wrapping the helper functions used in Rozen & Canales (2025), *A Logspline-Based Approach for Analyzing Left-Censored Concentration Data*.